CloudScope¶

 It provides desktop and browser interfaces for working with acquisition-backed image data.
 Current quantitative analysis workflows are designed for line scan kymographs and include:

-- vessel diameter analysis from line scan kymographs
+- vessel diameter analysis

-The same acqstore scientific backend is used by the desktop application, browser application, Python scripts, and Jupyter notebooks.
+The same acqstore backend is used by the desktop application, browser application, Python scripts, and Jupyter notebooks.

 -